-Clause 12 amends subsection 107.1(1) to provide the Minister with the power to prescribe the time and the manner in which information about passengers may be requested from prescribed persons under prescribed circumstances and conditions.
+Clause 12 amends section 107.1(1) to provide the minister with the power to prescribe the time and the manner in which information about passengers may be requested from prescribed persons under prescribed circumstances and conditions.
+This amendment is based on a recommendation of the Auditor General.(9)

-E. Clarification of the Methods Used in the Valuation of Goods for the Calculation of Duties (clauses 7, 8, 9)
+E. Clarification of the Methods Used in the Valuation of Goods for the Calculation of Duties (Clauses 7, 8, 9)(10)

 Clause 7 amends the methods available to adjust the transaction value of the goods being imported when the vendor receives a benefit from a subsequent sale.
 Specifically, clause 7 allows upward adjustments of the transaction price based on factors found in paragraph 48(5)(a) of the Act, which include commissions, packaging costs, royalties and licence fees, and the cost of transportation, to name a few examples.
-Previously, upward adjustments were allowed only on the basis of proceeds of the subsequent sale, according to subparagraph 48(5)(a)(v).
+Previously, upward adjustments were allowed only on the basis of proceeds of the subsequent sale, according to paragraph 48(5)(a)(v).
 This may lead to higher valuations and therefore higher duties being paid by importers.